alexkoletsos/dynamic-web-server/README.txt

 ==2196750== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)

 Part 2:
-Everything works as expected.
+Same as part 1, but uses forking to handle multiple requests at once.
 The memory leaks are constant (or at least I hope they are).

 valgrind --leak-check=yes ./http-server 4354 ~/html localhost 4356